 Making decision-after-decision without taking time to pause and think things through can mean the difference between development opportunities and problems.
 There is nothing wrong with wanting your CrossFit business to become profitable right away.
 But reckless business decisions made in haste can impede your ability to spot potential and existing problems and develop effective solutions and milestones that support your business goals.
 Set boundaries and don’t rush!
 A key consideration to keep in mind about CrossFit businesses is they all grow in time.
 Just remain patient and use the time you have wisely.

-4. Earning CrossFit Trainer and Employee Development Loyalty
+4. Not Earning CrossFit Trainer and Employee Development Loyalty

 In the CrossFit industry, qualifications are crucial.
 Don’t hire friends and relatives.
 It’s never a good idea to mix personal relationships with business.
 It doesn’t matter how much well that strategy might have worked for you in the past, it’s one of the biggest mistakes any successful business owner can make.
 Be selective about employees.
 Hire trainers and employees who have traits, skills, and credentials that not only mitigate the risks of having unqualified talent but increase your CrossFit gym’s capacity to attract and inspire members and staff loyalty.